-The inspections showed that contractors were compliant with their Environmental Protection Plans 91% of the time.
-Where deficiencies were found -- for example, 8% of the time for requirements related to fish and fish habitat, 11% of the time for vegetation ecological communities, and 5% of the time for wildlife resources -- BC Hydro actively worked with its contractors to remedy the deficiencies.
-The majority of deficiencies were corrected when identified in the field, and some deficiencies were corrected following formal communication between BCH and responsible contractors.
-As of December 31, 2018 less than .004% of the deficiencies identified between April 1, 2018 and December 31, 2018 were open.
+BC Hydro actively worked with its contractors to remedy these deficiencies.
+Most deficiencies are corrected when identified in the field, and some deficiencies are corrected following formal communication between BCH and responsible contractors.
+As of December 31, 2019, 156 of the deficiencies identified between January 1, 2019 to December 31, 2019 were open.